nickcharlton/talks/maintaining-open-source/presentation.md

 ^ It was something along the lines of: “is this still maintained?” at the light end, to implying some form of hostile neglect on the other.
-In practice, the original maintainer had just moved jobs …in this case to the US form of GDS.
+In practice, the original maintainer had just moved jobs …in this case to the US equivalent of GDS.

-^ Others had tried too, but somehow my efforts stuck compared to those and I got into it much more deeply than other’s had been able to.

 ---